IMJONEZZ/NLP/README.md

     - One-shot learning, how to use a threshold and one set of weights to avoid retraining on every new piece of data
     - Siamese Networks - How do we determine whether an utterance means the same thing as another utterance (e.g. How old are you vs. What is your age)
     - Final Project: Question similarity on Siamese LSTMs using Quora's Question dataset.
+## Natural Language Processing with Attention Models
+- While the last folder (sequence models) contains most of the models that are currently deployed or being deployed by businesses to production, this folder contains methods for state-of-the-art with attention models.
+Big thanks to Google's DeepMind team for coming up with this.
+    - Attention: What is it?
+How do you do it?
+What types are there?
+All of these questions are answered.
+    - Neural Machine Translation with Attention - build upon other MT projects contained in this repo (Locality Sensitive Hashing, seq2seq, both deep and shallow) and add attention to machine translation.
+If you're extra quick, you'll be able to do it with a transformer too!
+    - Translation scoring metrics - learn about BLEU, ROUGE, and F1.
+Which should you use when?
+What are the pros and cons to each?
+    - Summarize text with a transformer network built from scratch.
 ## NLP
 - This folder contains its own README because it concerns primarily language modelling.
 From bag of words all the way to neural language models, there are easy-to-follow and change implementations with fun little examples to go with them.
     - Adapted from the NLP specialization at Codecademy.